-The three major federally insured programs are the GSE Flex Mod and the two FHA COVID-19 Recovery Modifications, starting with a 30-year mortgage, to be followed by one with a 40-year mortgage, which was formally announced on April 1 and expected to be available in June.
-Each plan meets its targets differently.
-For conservatism, in the analysis below, we assume all borrowers will forbear to their full terms.
+The three major federally insured programs are the GSE Flex Mod and the two FHA COVID-19 Recovery Modifications, starting with a 30-year mortgage, to be followed by one with a 40-year mortgage, which is still in development.7 Each plan meets its targets differently.
+For conservatism, in the analysis that follows, we project all borrowers will forbear to their full terms.